Glitch analysis and asteroseismic modelling of subgiant $\mu$ Herculis: confirming and interpreting the $\Gamma_1$ peak as the helium glitch: Results

 The inferred values of the stellar parameters, together with associated statistical uncertainties, are given in the second row of Table~\ref{tab:table_median}.
 The inferred $M$ and $R$ from Fit2 are again in excellent agreement with the values obtained from Fit1 and those reported in G17.
+As expected, the large frequency separations for the best-fitting models M1 and M2 are nearly identical, being $64.12~\mu$Hz and $64.09~\mu$Hz, respectively.
 It is interesting to note that the age has been reduced, but it is still consistent with the value obtained from Fit1 and is significantly higher than the G17 value.
 The inferred value of $Y_{s} = 0.242^{+0.006}_{-0.021}$ and the initial helium abundance $Y_i$ listed in the table are both higher than those obtained with Fit1, as expected due to the supersolar metallicity of $\mu$ Herculis.
 Furthermore, since model M2 reproduces the average amplitude more accurately than model M1, we believe that the $Y_s$ and $Y_i$ -- and consequently the age -- derived from Fit2 are more accurate.
+It is interesting to note from Figures~\ref{fig:corner_plot_freqs} and \ref{fig:corner_plot_glitch}, particularly in the $Y_i$ panels, how the inclusion of the helium glitch parameters in the fit influences the posterior probability of different models.

 We now take a closer look at the model fit to the observed helium glitch parameters.
-Figure~\ref{fig:glitch parameters} shows the helium glitch parameters for all models with $\chi^2$ as defined for Fit2 less than 150.
+Figure~\ref{fig:glitch parameters} shows the helium glitch parameters for all models with $\chi_{2}^2 < 150$.
 Moreover, it highlights the best-fitting model M2 and displays the observed helium glitch parameters, accompanied by their associated 1$\sigma$ confidence ellipses.
 Clearly, the ellipses are further away from the cluster of model points, highlighting a significant discrepancy between the model predictions and the observation.
 The best-fitting model M2 shows marginal discrepancy from the observed value of $\tau_{\rm He}$ ($< 2\sigma$), while the discrepancy for $\Delta_{\rm He}$ is more pronounced ($> 3\sigma$).

 To assess the influence of the adopted input physics on the observed discrepancies, we computed three small model grids in the vicinity of our best-fitting Model M2, as described in Section~\ref{sec:stellar_modeling}.
 Since the helium glitch properties may depend to some extent on metallicity and the equation of state (EOS), we computed two grids: one by adopting the solar metallicity mixture of GS98 in place of the reference AGS09, and the other by replacing the OPAL equation of state (EOS) with FreeEOS.
 A third grid was calculated by including the convective-core overshoot with $f_{\rm OV} = 0.015$ \citep{frey96}.
 We calculated 10 tracks for each grid in a parameter space constituted by $M$ $\in$ [1.08, 1.14] $M_{\odot}$, $Y_{i}$ $\in$ [0.26, 0.32], $[{\rm Fe}/{\rm H}]_{i}$ $\in$ [0.27, 0.37] dex, and $\alpha_{\rm MLT}$ $\in$ [1.6, 2.0].
 This parameter space was uniformly sampled using quasi-random numbers.
 The models with $\Delta\nu \in [60, 70]$ $\mu$Hz in each track were stored.
 For a fair comparison, we also computed a fourth grid within the same parameter space, using the same input physics as that of the reference grid.